The importance of Compliance when claiming R&D tax relief

 RCK’s approach to compliance can help mitigate these risks and help the right companies to make the right claims and continue to benefit from the scheme which is crucial to supporting investment in innovation within the UK.

-RCKS’s self-regulation through Compliance
+RCK’s self-regulation through Compliance

 The R&D tax industry is, and always has been unregulated.
 This means that an individual could set up a business today and beyond registering for AML supervision (if not already part of a membership organisation), there are no further requirements before they can start offering their service as an R&D tax advisor.
-This means that for a lot of R&D tax agents, the same individuals are writing the report, calculating the qualifying expenditure and submitting the claim to HMRC, with little to no internal checks and often without the industry expertise required to be confident that a claim is eligible and correctly compiled.
+This means that for a lot of R&D tax agents, the same individuals are writing the report, calculating the qualifying expenditure and submitting the claim to HMRC, with little to no internal checks, and often without the industry expertise required to be confident that a claim is eligible and correctly compiled.

 This is where RCK’s approach differs: